Eisenstein-Kronecker classes, integrality of critical values of Hecke $L$-functions and $p$-adic interpolation: Explicit computation of the equivariant coherent Eisenstein--Kronecker classes

 \end{definition} \begin{definition} We write $(\overline{\mathrm{u}}_1,\dots,\overline{\mathrm{u}}_d,\mathrm{u}_1,\dots,\mathrm{u}_d)$ for the basis of $\sH$ corresponding to the basis

 under the isomorphism $\sH\cong \overline{\Lie(\cA/\CC)}\oplus \Lie(\cA/\CC)$. \end{definition} In this basis, we may write

-For a smooth manifold $X$, we will write $\cE^\cdot_{X}$ for the differential graded algebra of sheaves of smooth differential forms and $\cC^\infty_X$ for the sheaf of smooth functions on $X$.
-Let us furthermore write
+For a smooth manifold $X$, we will write $\cE^\cdot_{X}$ for the differential graded algebra of sheaves of smooth differential forms and $\cC^\infty_X$ for the sheaf of smooth functions on $X$. \nomenclature{$\cE^\cdot_{X}$}{\nomrefpage} \begin{notation} Let us write